MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/servicenow-connector.md

 After you configure your connector, you can review and publish the connection.

 ## Next steps
-After publishing the connection, you need to customise the search results page.
-To learn about customising search results, see [Customize the search results page](https://docs.microsoft.com/en-us/microsoftsearch/configure-connector#next-steps-customize-the-search-results-page).
+After publishing the connection, you need to customize the search results page.
+To learn about customizing search results, see [Customize the search results page](https://docs.microsoft.com/microsoftsearch/configure-connector#next-steps-customize-the-search-results-page).